Belongingness: Culture

 Studies have shown that Eastern and Western cultures continue to have one of the largest achievement gaps between them, with Eastern cultures outscoring the Western.
 It can be hypothesized that the competitive, individualistic drive found in the classroom in Eastern cultures leads to more success.
 Furthermore, belongingness in Western cultures may have the potential to inhibit classroom success.
-However, it is very important to note that not all cultures respond to belongingness in the same way due to the many variations between cultures.
+However, not all cultures respond to belongingness in the same way due to the many variations between cultures.

-Furthermore, stigmas can create a global uncertainty about the quality of an individual's social bonds in academically and professional areas.
+Furthermore, stigmas can create a global uncertainty about the quality of an individual's social bonds in academic and professional areas.
 Walton and Cohen conducted two experiments that tested how belonging uncertainty undermines the achievement and motivation of people whose racial group is negatively characterized in academic settings.
 The first experiment had students believe that they might have a few friends in a field of study.
 White students were unaffected by this however, black students who were stigmatized academically displayed a drop in potential and sense of belonging.
 This response of minority students happens because they are aware that they are underrepresented and stigmatized therefore they perceive their worlds differently.
 Their second experiment was set up as an intervention that was designed to de-racialize the meaning of hardship in college by focusing hardships and doubts as a commonality among 1st year students rather than due to race.
 What their findings suggest is that majority students may benefit from an assumed sense of social belonging.